liudaizong/Awesome-LVLM-Attack/README.md

 # Awesome-LVLM-Attack [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-A **continual** collection of papers related to Text-guided 3D Visual Grounding (T-3DVG).
+A **continual** collection of papers related to Attacks on Large-Vision-Language-Models (LVLMs).

-Text-guided 3D visual grounding (T-3DVG) aims to locate a specific object that semantically corresponds to a language query from a complicated 3D scene, has drawn increasing attention in the 3D research community over the past few years.
+Large vision-language models (LVLMs) have achieved significant success and demonstrated promising capabilities in various multimodal downstream tasks.
-T-3DVG presents great potential and challenges due to its closer proximity to the real world and the complexity of data collection and 3D point cloud source processing.
+Despite their remarkable capabilities, the increased complexity and deployment of LVLMs have also exposed them to various security threats and vulnerabilities, making the study of attacks on these models a critical area of research.

-In the T-3DVG community, we've summarized existing T-3DVG methods in our survey paper👍.
+Here, we've summarized existing LVLM Attack methods in our survey paper👍.

 > If you find some important work missed, it would be super helpful to let me know (`dzliu@stu.pku.edu.cn`).
 Thanks!